oasys/www.oasys.net/content/posts/migrating-a-perl-cgi-to-aws-lambda/index.md

 web page for visualizing and searching the many object-groups and access-lists.
 I chose to migrate this to run as a [Lambda][lambda].

-What makes this notable, is this CGI script was written in perl.
+What makes this notable, is this CGI script was written in Perl.
 Perl is **not** one of the AWS Lambda's natively supported languages, Java Go, PowerShell, Node.js, C#, Python, and Ruby (at the time of this writing).
 The perl community has done some work already to leverage